-The Virtual Shoe Rack
+The Virtual Shoe Rack by Andy Barefoot

-Vertically Responsive Poster
+Vertically Responsive Poster by George W. Park

 Who doesn’t love a good game of Tetris?
 What we have here is a layout inspired by the classic video game.
-The various pieces use a combination of CSS Grid, clipping paths and CSS Variables to ensure that each piece fits together through multiple breakpoints.
+The various pieces use a combination of CSS Grid, clipping paths, and CSS Variables to ensure that each piece fits together through multiple breakpoints.

 Recreating a set of Mondrian compositions provides a worthy challenge for CSS Grid – one that it passes with flying colors.
 These complex layouts of geometric shapes provide us with an attractive example of the granular control the layout technique offers.

-Responsive Photo Gallery
+Responsive Photo Gallery by yoksel

 Photo galleries are an area of web design that are ripe for a creative boost.
-Here we have a gallery that takes advantage of CSS Grid’s layout possibilities, along with image masks that create uniquely-shaped photos.
+Here we have a gallery that takes advantage of CSS Grid’s layout possibilities, along with image masks that create uniquely shaped photos.
 The result is something that stands out in a genre where that’s getting harder to do.

 Navigation can be made infinitely more interesting with the help of CSS Grid.
-Click into this example menu and you can see the potential for creating something that is both beautiful and well-organized.
+Click into this example menu, and you can see the potential for creating something that is both beautiful and well-organized.
 And the fact that grids can often be changed without a ton of code means that menus can evolve along with your site.

-Monopolizing the Grid
+Monopolizing the Grid by John Coppola

 The things print designers take for granted have left web designers longing for the day when they too could take advantage.
-A board game like Monopoly is simple enough for print, but incredibly complicated for the web.
+A board game like Monopoly is simple enough for print but incredibly complicated for the web.
 This faithful rendition of the classic game is proof that we now have a whole new set of tools available to us.

 Pushing the Web Forward

 Perhaps the most impressive aspect of CSS Grid is that it has inspired the imagination of web designers while still being so early on in its useful existence.
-And while it’s most important job is in solving the everyday layout requirements of websites, we’re starting to see that it can do so much more.
+And while its most important job is in solving the everyday layout requirements of websites, we’re starting to see that it can do so much more.

-It will be quite interesting to see where CSS Grid takes the web as it is implemented more and more.
+It will be interesting to see where CSS Grid takes the web as it is implemented more and more.